johnzelson/local-nonprofits/README.md

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://local-nonprofits-jzelson.streamlit.app//)

-An early draft streamlit app that collects data about nonprofits in a local area in order to learn about community.
+A streamlit app that presents information about nonprofits in a local area in order to learn about community.

 Data Sources:
 - IRS Business Master File (BMF) of "active" nonprofits